Who Was Ted Bundy?

 Ted Bundy was born in Burlington, Vermont on November 24, 1946, starting life as his mother's secret shame.
 Eleanor Cowell was 22 years old and unmarried when she had her son Theodore, which humiliated her deeply religious parents.
 She delivered the child at a home for unwed mothers in Vermont and later brought her son to her parents in Philadelphia.
 To hide the fact he was an illegitimate child, Bundy was raised as the adopted son of his grandparents and was told that his mother was his sister.
 Eleanor moved with Ted to Tacoma, Washington, a few years later.
 In 1951, she married Johnnie Bundy and the couple had several children together.
 From all appearances, Bundy grew up in a content, working-class family.

 Bundy showed an unusual interest in the macabre at an early age.
-Around the age of 3, he became fascinated by knives.
-Bundy was a shy, but bright child who did well in school, but not with his peers.
+Around the age of three, he became fascinated by knives.
+Bundy was a shy but bright child who did well in school, but not with his peers.
 As a teenager, a darker side of his character started to emerge.
 Bundy liked to peer in other people's windows and thought nothing of stealing things he wanted from other people.

 While a student at the University of Washington, Bundy fell in love with a wealthy, pretty young woman from California.
 She had everything that he wanted: money, class, and influence.
 He was devastated by their breakup.
 Many of his later victims resembled his college girlfriend—attractive students with long, dark hair.
 His killings also usually followed a gruesome pattern.
 He often raped his victims before beating them to death.